Bayesian estimation of a bivariate copula using the Jeffreys prior: Introduction

-Essentially, our model is obtained as follows.
-First, in Section 2 we construct an approximation subspace $\mathcal{A}\subset\mathcal{C}$, where $\mathcal{C}$ is the space of all copulas.
-This is achieved by considering a norm $\|\cdot\|$ and setting a precision $\epsilon > 0$ so that for every copula $C \in \mathcal{C}$ there exists a copula $A \in \mathcal{A}$ such that $\|C-A\| \leq \epsilon$.
-Moreover, $\mathcal{A}$ is finite dimensional, it is parametrized by a doubly stochastic matrix $P$.
-Then, $\hat C$ is obtained by concentrating a prior on $\mathcal{A}$, and by computing the posterior mean, that is the Bayes estimator under squared error loss.
-Now two problems arise, the first one is the prior selection on $\mathcal{A}$ and the second one concerns the numerical evaluation of the Bayes estimator.
-These are the topics of Sections 3 and 4 respectively.
-While the problem of evaluating the Bayes estimator is solved using a Metropolis-within-Gibbs algorithm, the choice of the prior distribution is a much more delicate problem.
-A copula from our model can be written as a finite mixture of distributions.
-The mixing weights form a matrix $W$ which is proportional to a doubly stochastic matrix.
-Therefore specifying a prior on $\cal A$ boils down to specifying a prior for the mixing weights.
+Our model is obtained as follows.
+First, in Section \ref{sec2} we construct an approximation subspace $\mathcal{C}^*\subset\mathcal{C}$.
+This is achieved by considering the sup-norm $\|\cdot\|_{\infty}$ and setting a~precision $\epsilon> 0$ so that for every copula $C \in \mathcal{C}$ there exists a copula $C^* \in\mathcal{C}^*$ such that $\|C^*-C\|_{\infty} \leq \epsilon$.
+Moreover, $\mathcal{C}^*$ is finite dimensional; it is parametrized by a doubly stochastic matrix $P$.
+Then, our estimator $\hat C$ is obtained by concentrating a prior on $\mathcal{C}^*$ and computing the posterior mean, that is, the Bayes estimator under squared error loss.
+Now two problems arise, the first one is the prior selection on $\mathcal{C}^*$ and the second one concerns the numerical evaluation of the Bayes estimator.
+These are the topics of Sections \ref{sec3} and \ref{sec4}, respectively.
+While the problem of evaluating the Bayes estimator is solved using a Metropolis-within-Gibbs algorithm, the choice of the prior distribution is a~much more delicate problem.
+A copula from our model can be written as a~finite mixture of cumulative distribution functions.
+The mixing weights form a matrix $W$ that is proportional to a doubly stochastic matrix.
+Therefore, specifying a prior on $\mathcal{C}^*$ boils down to specifying a prior for the mixing weights.
 We assume that we do not have any information that we could use for the construction of a subjective prior.
-Also, it is not our intention to obtain a Bayes estimator better than some given other estimator.
+It is not our intention to obtain a Bayes estimator better than some other given estimator.
 For these reasons we shall rely on an objective prior, and a natural candidate is the Jeffreys prior.
-The main contributions of our paper are the derivation of a simple expression for the Jeffreys prior, and showing that it is proper.
-The fact that these results are generally difficult to come up with, for finite mixture problems, has been raised before in the literature, see for instance \cite{Titterington85} and \cite{Bernardo88}.
+The main contributions of our paper are the derivation of a simple expression for the Jeffreys prior and showing that it is proper.
+The fact that these results are generally difficult to come up with, for finite mixture problems, has been raised before in the literature; see Titterington \textit{et al.} \cite{Titterington85} and Bernardo and Gir\'{o}n \cite{Bernardo88}.
 Moreover, here we face the additional difficulty that the mixing weights are further constrained, since their sum is fixed along the rows and the columns of $W$.
-To the best of our knowledge, nothing has yet been published for this problem.
-Finally, in Section 5, we report results of an extensive simulation in which we compare our estimator with Deheuvels' estimator and the Gaussian kernel estimator.
-Fortunately, in many cases, the results favour the Bayes estimator over these frequentist estimators in terms of mean integrated squared error.
+To the best of our knowledge, nothing has yet been published on this problem.
+In Section \ref{sec5}, we report the results of an extensive simulation study in which we compare our estimator with Deheuvels' estimator and the Gaussian kernel estimator.
+Finally, a~discussion is provided in Section \ref{sec6} to conclude the paper.